Once in a while, I’m the luckiest guy I know.

 Out of 45 people working at SEOmoz, do you know how many were dedicated to working full-time on SEO?
 (I mean, other than Rand)

-That means 44 other people spend each week working on something more important than increasing page views or improving the site’s link profile.
+That means 44 others spend each week working on something more important than increasing page views or improving the site’s link profile.

-But these 44 employees almost never work on directly improving the SEO for the SEOmoz website itself.
+But these 44 employees rarely work on directly improving the SEO for the SEOmoz website itself.
 Still, they are the ones responsible for organic search traffic rising by leaps and bounds every week.
 How can that be?

 Do SEO Like NASA

 Take a look at the domain statistics for NASA.